mshagirov/pythonlab/_01-introduction/08_containers.md

 - Use `( item1, item2, ...)` to create a new tuple with given items.
 - To add a new item, extend, or concatenate tuples you need to create a new `tuple` object.
+- You can also create a tuple with a single item by including a comma in `(item,)`, Python otherwise ignores the parentheses.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>